 The Guard once enjoyed a close relationship with the smiths who worked Damakan's Forge and many weapons were created for the army there.
 Until the forge was destroyed 40 years ago by the Grendel, generals who proved their worth were often gifted with a powerful item - usually a sword - fashioned at the Forge.
 The most notable case was the Nexus of the Stars Grasp, an artefact Web of Celestial Attunement, created in 283YE by the architect Lucia of Highwatch as a gift for the general of the Citadel Guard.
 Sadly the Nexus was lost during the fall of Spiral in 331YE.
 According to legend the item was traded by the Grendel to an inhabitant of the Autumn realm in return for assistance in their war against the Empire, but no historical research has ever been able to turn up anything beyond this rumour.

 The general of the Urizen army has rarely had difficulty securing the use of magic items of note.
 At one time, for example, the Citadel Guard carried a unique magical standard - a Celestial Sigil widely considered to be the first such standard of its type.
-A valuable artefact, it served as a rallying point for the Citadel Guard - perhaps most famously in the campaign against Alderei the Fair.
+A valuable artefact, it served as a rallying point for mages and sentinels of the Citadel Guard - perhaps most famously in the campaign against Alderei the Fair.
 Historians record that it was one of the first banners to bear the beautiful image of the Phoenix that adorns many Urizeni banners and standards to this day.
 Sadly, the artefact was lost in 54YE during the scouring of Redoubt.
 The standard was consumed in black flame by the will of the Ashenblood Knight, a powerful servant of the eternal Surut.
 The exact circumstances of its destruction are unclear.
 Some historians claim the Ashenblood Knight was fighting for the orcs and destroyed the sigil after defeating its bearer, Salome of Highwatch, in a duel.
 Others disagree and claim that Salome offered the standard as tribute to the Thrice-cursed Court to bind the Ashenblood Knight to her service for a time.
 Regardless, this powerful symbol of Urizen martial might was lost forever in the early years of the Empire.
 In the centuries since, however, many generals of the Citadel Guard have made a point of fighting under a celestial sigil, perceiving it as a powerful reminder of the victories of the past - and the cost of failure.

 Most units in the Citadel Guard include at least one trained spell-breaker, a sentinel skilled at identifying, evaluating, and combating enemy magicians on the battlefield.
 Every spell-breaker favours a different approach - some use specific magical items like a threshers cudgel, but spears and bows are most common.
 The key element of a spell-breakers training is judgement.
 There are magicians on every battlefield, the vast majority of them are not worth special consideration.
 The goal of a spell-breaker is to identify when an enemy magician - or enemy ritual team - is actually likely to achieve something decisive - to use their magic to make themselves a node in the net of the heavens.
 Only then will the spell-breaker leap into action, risking themselves to nullify the threat.
 More than one prominent Urizen hero began their study of arete as a spell-breaker in the Citadel Guard.